 Ohio authorizes the Industrial Commission of Ohio (IC) to grant this additional award to an injured worker when a workers’ compensation injury, illness or death results from an employer’s VSSR.
 This additional award ranges from 15 percent to 50 percent of the maximum allowable weekly compensation rate granted to the injured worker.

 Such claims are difficult to win.
-Although an award of benefits given for a VSSR is in the nature of compensation for the injured worker, it is also intended to impose a penalty upon the employer.
-Because payment of such an award penalizes the employer, all reasonable doubts in the interpretation of the specific safety requirements are to be resolved in favor of the employer.
+Although an award of benefits given for a VSSR is like compensation for the injured worker, it is also intended to impose a penalty upon the employer.
+Because payment of such an award penalizes the employer, all reasonable doubts in interpreting of the specific safety requirements are to be resolved for the employer.

-To prevail before the Industrial Commission, the injured worker must show that the safety requirement was both specific and applicable, that the employer was not in compliance when the accident occurred and that the non-compliance contributed to the injury, illness or death.
+To prevail before the Industrial Commission, the injured worker must show that the safety requirement was both specific and applicable, that the employer did not comply when the accident occurred and that the non-compliance contributed to the injury, illness or death.
 Proof of an OSHA (Occupational Safety and Health Administration) violation does not equate to a valid VSSR claim.

 Applications for VSSR awards must be filed within two years of the injury, death or initial diagnosis of illness.
 The VSSR allegation is assigned to a special investigator from the BWC’s safety violations investigation unit.
-After the investigation has been completed and the parties have had an opportunity to provide supplemental information, the IC schedules the matter for a pre-hearing conference to review new information, to determine whether the parties may be discussing settlement of the matter and/or to set a date for hearing on the application.
+After the investigation has been completed and the parties could have provided supplemental information, the IC schedules the matter for a pre-hearing conference to review new information, to determine whether the parties may be discussing settlement and/or to set a date for hearing on the application.